Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Our View of the Sky.md

 - We can see more than 2000 stars as well as the Milky Way
 - *Constellation* - a region of the sky
 	- 88 constellations fill the entire sky
+	- The brightest stars in a constellation could be quite far away from each other
+- *Celestial Sphere* -